pomonahci/EyeWrite/README.md

 Note: you may need to import WebGazer module from hci.pomona server

-### Running EyeWrite locally
+## Running EyeWrite locally

     # Make sure that port 3000 on localhost is open.
     # Then, run the following script.
     `npm start`

 * Visit (http://localhost:3000) on your browser
-* Follow the instructions on the welcome page to create or join a collaborative document
+* Follow the instructions on the welcome page to create or join a collaborative document.

-### Deploying
-* Push changes to GitHub repo.
-* Log into the HCI server (requires a VPN connection), go to the project folder in the web directory, and pull changes.